jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### In this tutorial you will:

-- [Add data](https://www.mapbox.com/help/uploads/){:target="_blank"} to Mapbox
+- [Add data](https://www.mapbox.com/help/uploads/){:target="_blank"} to Mapbox as a tileset
-- Call on map layers using GL-JS
+- Add a tileset to a map using Mapbox GJLS
-- Learn about GL-JS and adding interactivity, styling your layers
+- Add interactivity using a Mapbox plugin to [swipe between maps](https://docs.mapbox.com/mapbox-gl-js/example/mapbox-gl-compare/){:target="_blank"}
-- Learn additional tools and tricks such as how to [swipe between maps](https://docs.mapbox.com/mapbox-gl-js/example/mapbox-gl-compare/){:target="_blank"}
+- Style your layers using JavaScript

 ----------